Dylan Walsh

 Dylan Walsh (born Charles Hunter Walsh; November 17, 1963) is an American actor.
-He is best known for his role as Dr. Sean McNamara in the FX television series Nip/Tuck, Al Burns in Unforgettable and Sam Lane in Superman & Lois.
+He is best known for his roles as Dr. Sean McNamara on the FX television series Nip/Tuck, Al Burns on Unforgettable, and Sam Lane on Superman & Lois.

 Early life

 Walsh was born Charles Hunter Walsh in Los Angeles, California.
 His maternal grandfather, Frank P. Haven, was a managing editor of the Los Angeles Times.
 His parents worked for the Foreign Service—they met in Ethiopia.
 As a result, Walsh lived in Kenya, India, Pakistan, and Indonesia as a child.
 His family returned to the United States when he was ten years old and settled in Virginia, where Walsh began acting in high school.
 He graduated from the University of Virginia in 1986 with a degree in English.
 After graduating from college, Walsh moved to New York City to act professionally.
+Per Julia Roberts, she met Dylan who was working as a waiter at Empire Diner in New York and she introduced him to her manager, Robert McGowan, who signed Dylan.

 Career

 Walsh's first role was in a television movie called Soldier Boys with James Earl Jones.
 He then landed a role in the movie Loverboy and a regular role on the television series Kate & Allie.
 In 1989, he started using the name Dylan Walsh professionally.
 He continued to work in films including Betsy's Wedding, Nobody's Fool, Congo, The Stepfather, and Secretariat and guest starred the television series Brooklyn South, The Twilight Zone, and Everwood.

 In 2003, Walsh landed the role of Sean McNamara on the FX television series Nip/Tuck, after being approached by series creator Ryan Murphy in a coffee shop.
 Murphy remembered him from his roles in Nobody's Fool and in a television movie.

 Walsh starred as Lieutenant Al Burns in all four seasons of CBS's crime-drama series Unforgettable, which ran from 2011 to 2016.

 In April 2020, Walsh was cast as Sam Lane, the father of Lois Lane, on The CW action-superhero series Superman & Lois.